Though I Never Knew You At All*

 In many crime novels, we meet the victim before that person is killed.
 That lets the reader form an opinion about that person and gives insight into what that person is like.
 In some cases, though, the victim is already dead when the story begins.
 Using that strategy means that the reader learns about that person through the eyes of other people (family members, friends, and other witnesses).
 A portrait of the victim emerges from those recollections.
 It’s an interesting approach to character development and can work well if it’s done effectively.

 Agatha Christie used that strategy in a few of her novels.
 For example, in 4:50 From Paddington, Elspeth McGillicuddy is on her way to visit her friend Miss Marple.
 During her train ride, she happens to look out of her window while another train passes, going in the same direction.
 She glances into a window in the other train and, to her shock, sees a man strangling a woman.
-She alerts the conductor, a body wasn’t discovered on the other train.
+She alerts the conductor, but a body wasn’t discovered on the other train.
 What’s more, no-one has been reported missing.
 As you can imagine, the authorities don’t set much store by what Mrs. McGillicuddy says, but Miss Marple does.
 She works out how it could be possible to kill someone on a train without a body being found and, with the help of her friend Lucy Eyelesbarrow, finds out where the body is.
 But we never meet the dead woman herself.
 As the novel goes on, we learn who she was, what she was doing on the train, and who killed her, but she never gets to speak for herself.

 Neither does Roseanna McGraw, the victim in Maj Sjöwall and Per Wahlöö’s Roseanna.
 Stockholm homicide detective Martin Beck and his team are called to the scene when the body of a young woman is pulled from Lake Vättern.
 At first, nothing is known about her, and it takes some time to even identify her, since she wasn’t Swedish.
 As the novel goes on, Martin Beck and his team do learn who she was and that she was an American tourist.
 Bit by bit, they find out about her from friends and people who met her during her trip.
 And in the end, after a long investigation, they find out who killed her and why.
 But we never meet her in person.